 It’s possible to fix the original board, with varying degrees of success.
 Many techs will attempt to clean the board, and sometimes this works, sometimes not.
 Often, an amp that appears to be fixed will develop problems down the road, as the electrolyte continues to dissolve and spread throughout the fiberglass substrate.

 The best way to fix an original board is to “fly” all the high-impedance traces and component leads above the board.
-“Dead-bug” the op-amp servo.
+“Dead-bug” the input pins of the op-amp servo.

 The best solution of all, is of course, a whole new board.
 I sell the plain boards so you can build one yourself, or fully assembled and tested.

 How can I tell if my GFA-565 or GFA-585 is healthy?

 Fortunately, the DC servo provides a pretty good diagnostic indicator of the health of your amp.
 When a GFA-565/585 is sick, it will have an imbalance somewhere.
 The GFA-565/585 is a fully symmetrical design, imagine there is a mirror sitting at 0V.
 You should see similar but opposite polarity readings at every point in the circuit, from the PNP side to the NPN side.
 Of course, transistors aren’t perfect, so some imbalance is to be expected.
 The Hfe curves of PNP and NPN transistors do not match very closely.
 That’s what the DC servo is for.
 Whatever inherent imbalance exists in the amp, is nulled by the servo.